Kamilcuk/nomad-tools/README.md

   Print dynamic ports allocated by Nomad for a specific job or allocation.
 If no ports are found, exit with 2 exit status.
-If label argument is given, outputs only redirects that match given label.
+If label argument is given, outputs only redirects which label is equal to given label.
+Exits with the following exit status:   0  if at least one redirection was found,   1  on python exception, missing job,   2  if no redirections were found.

 Options:
-  -f, --format TEXT     The python .format() to print the output with. [default:
+  -f, --format TEXT       The python .format() to print the output with.
-                        '{host}:{port}']
+                          [default: '{host}:{port}']
-  -l, --long            Alias to --format='{host}:{port} {label} {Name} {ID}' -s, --separator TEXT  [default:  ]
+  -l, --long              Alias to --format='{host} {port} {label} {Name} {ID}' -j, --json              Output a json
-  -v, --verbose         Be more verbose.
+  -s, --separator TEXT    Line separator. [default: newline] -v, --verbose           Be more verbose.
-  --alloc               The argument is an allocation, not job id --all                 Show all job allocation ports, not only running or
+  --alloc                 The argument is an allocation, not job id --all                   Show all allocation ports, not only running or pending
-                        pending allocations.
+                          allocations.
+  -n, --name COMPILE      Show only ports which name matches this regex.
   -h, --help              Show this message and exit.
   --version               Print program version then exit.
+  --shell-completion      Print shell completion information.
+  --autocomplete-install  Install shell completion.
+  -N, --namespace TEXT    Set NOMAD_NAMESPACE environment variable.  [default:
+                          default]

 ```